-The Forum on Justice & Opportunity connects volunteers, social change activists, and human service experts, activating partnerships and building holistic approaches to service across the region.
-This year’s forum addresses multicultural perspectives on power and oppression.
+The Forum on Justice & Opportunity connects volunteers, social change activists, and human service experts around solutions to the biggest challenges facing the region.

 Saturday, October 20, 2018